Citroën C3 Aircross SUV - Interior & comfort

 The C3 Aircross' dashboard has a lot in common with that of the Citroen C3 supermini, with a clean look and lots of emphasis on the central infotainment screen.
 The dashboard texture varies depending on the ‘Ambiance’ you choose and how much money you spend, with soft-touch materials added as you go.

-Feel trim, the current entry-point, includes 16-inch alloy wheels and a bodystyling kit with plastic front and rear skid plates under the bumpers for a stocky look.
-You also get niceties like a leather steering wheel and LED daytime running lights, but crucially there’s also a seven-inch display with Android Auto and Apple CarPlay.
+C-Series trim, the current entry-point, includes 16-inch alloy wheels and a bodystyling kit with plastic front and rear skid plates under the bumpers for a stocky look.
+You also get niceties like a leather-trimmed steering wheel, a soft-touch dashboard facia, and ‘Graphite Grey’ interior trim with contrasting white stitching.
+There’s also a seven-inch display with Android Auto and Apple CarPlay.
 This means you can hook up a compatible phone and enjoy navigation and services like Spotify – as long as you have enough mobile data.
-C-Series trim adds a soft-touch dashboard material, auto windscreen wipers, automatic air-conditioning and a black roof.
+LED daytime running lights, front parking sensors, cruise control, automatic air conditioning and automatic windscreen wipers are also standard fit.

-The only standard paint colour is red, with white coming in at £300 and metallic colours costing £500.
-The standard grey cloth ambiance is free, while Metropolitan Grey with red details costs £350, Urban Red costs £450 and Hype Colorado and Hype Mistral – with enhanced upholstery and soft-touch trim – costs £750.
-You can upgrade the Feel trim to have 17-inch alloy wheels for £200 and add a panoramic sunroof for £950.
+The only standard paint colour is red, with white coming in at £295 and metallic colours costing £500.
+The standard grey cloth ambiance is free, while Metropolitan Grey with red details costs £350, and Hype Mistral – with enhanced upholstery and soft-touch trim – costs £750.
+You can upgrade the Shine trim to have 17-inch alloy wheels for £220 and add a panoramic sunroof for £1,030.

-Every C3 Aircross has front-wheel drive, but you can add a system called Grip Control to improve traction on slippery surfaces, for £400.
+Every C3 Aircross has front-wheel drive, but you can add a system called Grip Control to the Shine, Shine Plus and Rip Curl spec cars to help improve traction on slippery surfaces, for £300.
 It works by applying the brake to a spinning wheel to send torque to the tyre with more traction.

 Colour packs that finish the headlight surround, door mirror, roof rails and C-pillar white or orange cost £250 and a detachable tow bar costs £500.